WHAT IS IT?

 - Add to a simple meat brine to add citrus notes to it.
 Pairs well when properly balanced with ginger and/or turmeric;

-We use the term “Makrut” rather than Kafir because, as Veronica Vinje will tell you, the term is a racial slur like the “N word” is in the United States.
+We use the term “Makrut” rather than Kafir because, as Veronica Vinje will tell you, the term “kafir” is a racial slur, coined centuries ago by Arab traders for black people across Africa.
 Kafir literally means “non-believer” or “infidel” in Arabic.
-It is a slur, coined centuries ago by Arab traders for black people across Africa.
-The term is highly offensive to many, and it’s even legally actionable to use the word in reference to someone in South Africa.
+Like the “N word” in the United States, the term is highly offensive to many, and it’s even legally actionable to use the word in reference to someone in South Africa.

 Exotic still in North America and Europe, they are the common citrus leaves of Asia, and need no added name.
 Makrut is so common that most rural households surely have a tree or trees as part of their culinary keep.

 - Kafir Lime

 Buy from our friends at SpiceJungle!